nativewind/nativewind/apps/website/docs/core-concepts/differences.md

 # Platform Differences

 NativeWind aligns CSS and React Native into a common language.
 However the two style engines do have their differences.
-We refer to these differences as quirks.
+These are some common differences you may encounter.

+## Styling per platform

+Styles can be applied selectively per platform using a platform variant.
+Additionally the `native` variant can be used to target all platforms except for web.

+Supported platform modifiers are: `ios:`, `android:`, `web:`, `windows:`, `osx:`, `native:`.

 ## Explicit styles